MajkelDcember/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
 I am currently pursuing a master's degree in Mathematics and Computer Science at the University of Oxford.
-Prior to this, I successfully completed a course in Mathematics and Statistics at the University of Oxford at the bachelor's level.
+Prior to this, I successfully completed a degree in Mathematics and Statistics at the University of Oxford at the bachelor's level.
 I have a strong mathematical background and a keen interest in optimization for machine learning.